WYCodeBook/WYCodeBook.github.io/_posts/2018-08-15-introduction-to-github.markdown

 How to customize notifications in Settings:

-  Step 1.
-Click your profile icon
+  - Click your profile icon

-  Step 2.
-Click Settings
+  - Click Settings

-  Step 3.
-Click Notifications from the menu on the left and adjust your notification preferences
+  - Click Notifications from the menu on the left and adjust your notification preferences

 Repository notification options: